captivationsoftware/react-sticky/README.md

 ```

 ## Overview & Basic Example
 `<Sticky />` elements require a function that returns a React component or DOM node as the only child.
 When invoked, this child function will be supplied an object with the following properties:
  - `isSticky` _(boolean)_ - is the element sticky as a result of the current event?
  - `wasSticky` _(boolean)_ - was the element sticky prior to the current event?
- - `distanceFromTop` _(number)_ - number of pixels from the top of the sticky to the nearest `<StickyContainer />`'s top
+ - `distanceFromTop` _(number)_ - number of pixels from the top of the sticky to the nearest `StickyContainer`'s top
- - `distanceFromBottom` _(number)_ - number of pixels from the bottom of the sticky to the nearest `<StickyContainer />`'s bottom
+ - `distanceFromBottom` _(number)_ - number of pixels from the bottom of the sticky to the nearest `StickyContainer`'s bottom
  - `calculatedHeight` _(number)_ - height of the element returned by this function
  - `style` _(object)_ - modifiable style attributes to optionally be passed to the element returned by this function

-The `Sticky`'s child function will be called when events occur in the parent `<StickyContainer />`,
+The `Sticky`'s child function will be called when events occur in the parent `StickyContainer`,
 and will serve as the callback to apply your own logic and customizations, with sane `style` attributes
 to get you up and running quickly.